FREQUENTLY ASKED QUESTIONS

 Q: HOW ARE A SEASON'S SHOWS SELECTED?

 A: At the end of each Spring semester, the UMTG accepts show proposals for the next year's Fall & Spring seasons.
-These proposals are read by the E-Board, the shows are narrowed down, and the remaining options are presented before the UMTG public (at a community meeting by the proposer).
+These proposals are read by the E-Board, the shows are narrowed down, and the remaining options are presented before the UMTG public (at a community meeting, by the proposer).

 Guild members who have earned voting rights are welcomed to vote for their favorite show per category.
 The show with the most votes [in each category] is selected for the new season!
-The runner-up for winner becomes the back-up in case of emergency (ie. trouble buying the rights, finding a director, etc).
+The runner-up for winner becomes the back-up in case of emergency (ie. trouble securing the rights, finding a director, etc).